 As discussed in Section 3.8.5.2, the portion of West 58th Street near Avenue B will be permanently narrowed by the Project.
 The existing single one-way travel lane will be maintained.
 However, parking on both sides of the street for approximately 100 feet on each side of the roadway, or approximately 9 to 12 on-street parking spaces in total, will be eliminated.
-Reconnaissance of the affected area indicates that the capacity of on-street parking exceeds the demand for on-street parking, likely because many residential units in the area have off-street parking.
+Reconnaissance of the affected area indicates that the capacity of on-street parking exceeds the demand for on-street parking, likely because many residential units in the area have offstreet parking.
 Consequently, the elimination of the on-street parking will have a minor adverse effect on this land use.

 The full property acquisition would be of the former Marist High School property (Figure 3.3-2).
-The proposed use of this property is for a stormwater basin, constructed for treating runoff to comply with NJDEP stormwater management regulations from the NB-HCE, and for contractor lay down areas and future maintenance needs.
-In addition, a portion of the property would be used to locate a new connection between JFK Boulevard and southbound NJ Route 440 which would replace the existing connection, just north of the NB-HCE, between JFK Boulevard and NJ Route 440 Southbound On Ramp/Avenue C intersection which would be eliminated under the Proposed Action.
+The proposed use of this property is for a stormwater basin, constructed for treating runoff to comply with NJDEP stormwater management regulations, and for contractor lay down areas and future maintenance needs.
 This acquisition would not result in a displacement or relocation as there is presently no active use of the property.
-However, the Proposed Action would eliminate the potential for redeveloping this property into either residential or commercial uses per the redevelopment plan discussed in Section 3.3.3 nor any other use as the entire property consisting of three tax lots would be acquired under the Proposed Action.
+However, the Proposed Action would eliminate the potential for redeveloping this property into either residential or commercial uses per the redevelopment plan discussed in Section 3.3.3 nor any other use as the entire property consisting of three tax lots would be acquired.

-With respect to the potential for the Proposed Action to cause indirect effects on land use, the underlying factors that shape land uses in the Bayonne portion of the study area (i.e., the redevelopment of the former Military Ocean Terminal and nearby properties), transit-oriented development near the Hudson-Bergen Light Rail Transit stations, the City's access to the regional rail and highway systems, zoning, and real estate market conditions would not be affected by the Proposed Action as the access and connections afforded by the NB-HCE through its interchanges have been in place since the mid-1950s.
-Cumulatively, the Proposed Action combined with the other actions in the study area that have, are, or will affect land use will not substantially change land use.
+With respect to the potential for the Proposed Action to cause indirect effects on land use, the underlying factors that shape land uses in the Bayonne portion of the study area would not be affected by the Proposed Action as the access and connections afforded by the NB-HCE through its interchanges have been in place since the mid-1950s.
+Potential development activities in Bayonne (i.e., the redevelopment of the former Military Ocean Terminal and nearby properties), transit-oriented development near the Hudson-Bergen Light Rail Transit stations, and the City's access to the regional rail and highway systems would not change with the Proposed Action.
+The Proposed Action, combined with other actions in the study area that have, are, or will affect land use, will not substantially change land use.